 It's an obvious truism, but in order to get the best from your TV you need to put the best into it.

 This boils down to both using decent source components (if you're still rocking a VHS VCR STOP NOW - unless it's because you dig the cool retro vibe of bad tracking and poor resolution, in which case carry on daddy-o).
 DVD players represent the base line of what's acceptable, but if you're quality conscious, they should really be ousted in favour of Blu-ray and HD set top box (Sky+, VirginMedia Tivo, BT TV, EE TV box et al).
+Ultra HD Blu-ray players are also set to become more affordable in the next year.

 Of course, once you have your kit, it's imperative that you use the right connections.
 We probably all know someone who watches a Sky+ HD box through the SCART connection (hint, you ain't gonna get HD that way).